grisstyl/FantasticBeasts/notes.md

 # Mobs

-* Diricawl - Parrot - can teleport when attacked

-* Erkling - Skeleton - shoot toxin arrows at enemies

 * Erumpent - Polar bear - Can cast explosions and maybe glow?

 * Fire crab - Spider - can do fire crab things, light stuff on fire